Goldspear21/Goldspear21/README.md

 # 💫 About Me:
-I'm currently working on an automated DHL shipment tracker.
+I'm currently working on an automated DHL shipment proof of delivery fetcher.

 ## 🌐 Socials: